shigu87/Delta-Live-Tables-Healthcare-Pipeline/README.md

 ## Steps to Run the Pipeline

 ### 1. Set Up Databricks Workspace
-- Ensure that you have access to a Databricks workspace.
+- Ensure to have access to a Databricks workspace.
 - Create a new cluster in Databricks.
 - Set up a new notebook in SQL for Delta Live Tables and a Python notebook for data ingestion.